 I’m open to receiving pitches from authors, publishers, and publicists.
-As of this update (April 2014), I’m trying to respond to all pitch emails I receive; but if I’m not able to make time to answer your email, I promise that it’s just because I’m busy, not because I’m annoyed or uninterested in receiving your pitch.
+I’m trying to respond to all pitch emails I receive; but if I’m not able to make time to answer your email, I promise that it’s just because I’m busy, not because I’m annoyed or uninterested in receiving your pitch.

 What I will read: I love smart, thoughtful speculative fiction and retellings of old stories; I’m mad for fiction that explores the delicate dynamics of power structures (within a family as well as within a society — racial dynamics, gender dynamics, class dynamics); and I’ll read almost anything with an unconventional narrative structure (epistolary novels are the joy of my life).
 Ghost stories thrill me.
 I’m particularly interested in reading more diversely, so pitch me books by authors of color or non-American authors!

 My nonfiction tastes are catholic: I will read almost anything that promises to teach me new information in an engaging way.
 I’m interested in history, science, history of science, feminism, ethics, religion — pick your discipline, I probably want to know more about it.

 What I won’t read: I’m not the hugest mystery gal (though there are exceptions), as I refuse to read anything with serial killers and I’m on a longterm hiatus from books about missing/kidnapped/dead/raped white girls.
 The words “multigenerational family saga” send me straight to sleep.
 I rarely read short story collections or poetry, and anything that you might be inclined to compare to Norman Mailer, John Updike, or Philip Roth is probably not my jam either.